 When Can Babies Have Prunes?

-- Prunes: The American Academy of Pediatrics (AAP) recommends giving solid prunes only after the baby is six months old, when he can have other solid foods such as fruits and vegetables (2).
-It means you can safely introduce solid prunes to the baby once he is six months old.
+- Prunes: The American Academy of Pediatrics (AAP) recommends giving solid foods such as prunes only after the baby is four or six months old when he can have other solid foods such as fruits and vegetables (2).
+It means you can safely introduce solid prunes to the baby once they are six months old and start weaning.

 - Prune puree: Purees are nearly semi-solid due to their thicker consistency.
 Pediatricians recommend waiting for the baby to turn at least four months before giving him fruit purees (3).
 Thus, you can feed prune puree after your baby has crossed four months of age.